ismailariyan/astral_barrage/README.md

-# Fortest
+# Space Fly

-Fortest is an Android application that offers users the opportunity to embark on a celestial journey, exploring various planets and booking space travel packages.
+Space Fly is an Android application that offers users the opportunity to embark on a celestial journey, exploring various planets and booking space travel packages.
 This app is developed using Java and Gradle, with Firebase Firestore serving as the data storage solution.

 ## Features